 Travel: Participants fly in from all over the country to attend The Healers Art Faculty training.
 If you are arriving by plane and will be renting a car, consider the following airports:

-James M. Cox Dayton International Airport (DAY) – a 32 minute drive
+James M. Cox Dayton International Airport (DAY) 32-minute drive

-John Glenn Columbus International Airport (CMH) – a 60 minute drive or
+John Glenn Columbus International Airport (CMH) 60-minute drive

 The village of Yellow Springs offers a wonderful selection of restaurants, shopping and outdoor activities.

 DISCLOSURE POLICY: The Remen Institute for the Study of Health and Illness (RISHI) at Pure Healthcare® has implemented a process where everyone who is in a position to influence the content of the educational activity must disclose to learners any relevant financial relationship.
 Having an interest or affiliation with a corporate organization does not necessarily prevent the speaker from participating in the proposed CME activity.
 It is a policy of the CME Committee to resolve any conflicts of interest prior to the presentation.